The Hall's History

 The oldest part of the main house dates back to the early 16th century.
 In 1577 Adam Leathes bought Dale Head Hall for £477 and brought his bride to live here.

 Successive generations of the Leathes family lived at Dale Head.
-During this period various extensions were added to the original building, the most important of which was the part that is now the entrance to the hotel, with lounge and bar overlooking the lake.
+During this period various extensions were added to the original building, the most important of which was the part that is now the entrance to the hotel, with lounge and dining room overlooking the lake.

 A new beginning